Super Bowl XVIII: Fourth quarter

 After the game, Redskins general manager Bobby Beathard said that Lester Hayes and Mike Haynes were the difference in the game.
 Haynes had played out his contract with the Patriots after the 1982 season, and sat out most of the first part of the 1983 season during contract negotiations.
 He eventually signed with the Raiders, who were forced to give the Patriots draft picks in compensation.
 He played the final five games of the regular season; his addition gave the Raiders two shutdown corners.
 According to Beathard, Hayes and Haynes "changed our whole game plan."
 Hayes had only one tackle, but had the left side of the field covered so effectively that Theismann hardly bothered to throw there.
 Haynes had two tackles, one interception, and two pass breakups.
 Although Brown averaged 31 yards on his 3 receptions, Redskin wide receivers combined for only 5 catches, with none in the first half.
 Another factor was Guy; he punted seven times for an average of 42.7 yards and 34.8 net yards.
 Five of those punts pinned the Redskins inside their own 20.

 This marked the final game in the Hall of Fame career of Raiders linebacker Ted Hendricks, who retired upon earning his fourth Super Bowl ring (three with the Raiders and one with the Baltimore Colts).

 The Raiders were the first team to score an offensive, defensive, and special teams touchdown in the same Super Bowl.
 The Redskins became the second defending champion to lose a Super Bowl (their divisional rivals, the Dallas Cowboys, were the first, losing Super Bowl XIII after winning Super Bowl XII).
-The Redskins would be joined by the Green Bay Packers in 1998 (won Super Bowl XXXI, lost Super Bowl XXXII), the Seattle Seahawks in 2015 (won Super Bowl XLVIII, lost Super Bowl XLIX), the New England Patriots in 2018 (won Super Bowl LI, lost Super Bowl LII), and the Kansas City Chiefs in 2021 (won Super Bowl LIV, lost Super Bowl LV).
+The Redskins would be joined by the Green Bay Packers in 1998 (won Super Bowl XXXI, lost Super Bowl XXXII), the Seattle Seahawks in 2015 (won Super Bowl XLVIII, lost Super Bowl XLIX), the New England Patriots in 2018 (won Super Bowl LI, lost Super Bowl LII), and the Kansas City Chiefs in 2021 (won Super Bowl LIV, lost Super Bowl LV) and in 2025 (won Super Bowl LVIII, lost Super Bowl LIX).